PRACTICE DIRECTION 23A – APPLICATIONS

-(4) where the applicant is not already a party, his address for service, including a postcode.
-Postcode information may be obtained from www.royalmail.com or the Royal Mail Address Management Guide, and
+(4) where the applicant is not already a party, their address for service, including a postcode; and

 (5) either a request for a hearing or a request that the application be dealt with without a hearing.

-2.3 On receipt of an application notice containing a request that the application be dealt with without a hearing, the application notice will be sent to a Master or District Judge so that he may decide whether the application is suitable for consideration without a hearing.
+2.3 On receipt of an application notice containing a request that the application be dealt with without a hearing, a Master, District Judge or other judge will decide whether the application is suitable for consideration without a hearing.

-2.4 Where the Master or District Judge agrees that the application is suitable for consideration without a hearing, the court will so inform the applicant and the respondent and may give directions for the filing of evidence.
-(Rules 23.9 and 23.10 enable a party to apply for an order made without a hearing to be set aside or varied.)
+2.4 Where the Master, District Judge or other judge so decides, the court will inform the applicant and the respondent and may give directions for the filing of evidence.

-2.7 Every application should be made as soon as it becomes apparent that it is necessary or desirable to make it.
+2.5 Every application should be made as soon as it appears necessary or desirable to make it.

-2.8 Applications should wherever possible be made so that they can be considered at any other hearing for which a date has already been fixed or for which a date is about to be fixed.
-This is particularly so in relation to case management conferences, allocation and listing hearings and pre-trial reviews fixed by the court.
+2.6 Applications should wherever possible be made so that they can be considered at any hearing for which a date has already been or is about to be fixed fixed by the court.

-2.9 The parties must anticipate that at any hearing the court may wish to review the conduct of the case as a whole and give any necessary case management directions.
-They should be ready to assist the court in doing so and to answer questions the court may ask for this purpose.
+2.7 The parties must anticipate that at any hearing the court may wish to review the conduct of the case as a whole and give any necessary case management directions.
+They should be ready to assist the court and to answer questions the court may ask.

-2.10 Where a date for a hearing has been fixed and a party wishes to make an application at that hearing but he does not have sufficient time to serve an application notice he should inform the other party and the court (if possible in writing) as soon as he can of the nature of the application and the reason for it.
-He should then make the application orally at the hearing.
+2.8 Where a date for a hearing has been fixed and a party wishes to make an application at that hearing but does not have enough time to file or serve an application notice they should inform the other party and the court (if possible in writing) as soon as possible and make the application orally at the hearing.

 3 An application may be made without serving an application notice only: